-2020 - Covid control measures are in place; details on request.
-Prospective guests from outside the UK should contact us before requesting a reservation.
+Covid control measures are in place; details on request.
+Prospective guests from outside the UK must contact us before requesting a reservation.
 If you have chosen to decline the offer of a covid vaccination, please do not request a booking.

 Mature shrubs and hedges, surprisingly large trees (for Orkney), greenhouse (smoking shelter), companion seat, chimenea, woodshed, pond, grass.